Why having an HR department is important

 While it is not always practicable to employ someone to manage your human relations when you are a small business, it does become important to consider incorporating an HR department at some point as your business grows.

-Business is a human-only activity (when was the last time you saw a chicken restricting the amount of eggs they produce to keep supply down), which is why the exchange of goods or services for an income revolves completely around human relations.
+Business is a human activity (obviously), which is why the exchange of goods or services revolves completely around human relations.
 To deny the importance of human relationships in business is to strip your business of its very foundations.

 What are the largest reasons for having an HR department?

 Conflict is an unavoidable and important part of business.
 Conflict is often exactly where solutions for your business can be found, but defining conflict can be harder than it seems.
 There can be conflict of ideas that is conducive to innovative thought, but this conflict of ideas can easily transform into conflict of personalities.
 An HR department acts as a mediator within the business to direct conflicts in the right direction, creating opportunities for growth and innovation.